Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 * On selecting this the page is automatically refreshed and the website is deployed.
 * A link to the website is then diplayed, this is the deployed websites website address.

+## Credits

-## Where I got my idea and content for a yoga website
+#### Where I got my idea and content for a yoga website

+All content of this website was sourced from various other websites as well as social media accounts all displaying information around the medium of yoga.

+A friend of mine runs this yoga instagram account and this was the inspiriation for my website.
+After a few lessons with Lisa over the pasyt year she has helped my gain more movement in my shoulder.

 [Instagram](https://www.instagram.com/radicaltransformationyoga/)

+This is also Lisa's facebook account for her yoga oractice.

 [Facebook](https://www.facebook.com/Radicaltransformationyoga)

+This was the main site I used to gather ideas and information on to populate my website.

 [Yoga Room](https://yoga.ie/)

+Some more content that I used to help populate my website was taken from these tow pages on the yoga journal.

 [Yoga Journal](https://www.yogajournal.com/lifestyle/health/womens-health/count-yoga-38-ways-yoga-keeps-fit/)
 [Yoga Journal](https://www.yogajournal.com/lifestyle/yoga-trends/21-under-40/)

+#### Media

+All pictures sourced for this website were gotten from a google search using terms such as - Yoga Teachers, Yoga Poses, Meditation etc.

-## Videos I used for the courses page.
+#### Videos I used for the courses page.

 [YouTube Video 1](https://www.youtube.com/watch?v=8T39OBNaNzU)

 [YouTube Video 2](https://www.youtube.com/watch?v=4C-gxOE0j7s)

+#### Code

+All code was taken from previous knowledge I gained from this course and from a software developemnt course I took through GRETB.
+I had a weak understanding of Flex, but [Flex box Froggy](https://flexboxfroggy.com/) helped me understand how flex boxes work.
+I also used [W3 Schools](https://www.w3schools.com/) for to brush up on forms